Portability Techniques for Embedded Systems Data Management

 Whether an embedded systems database is developed for a specific application or as a commercial product, portability matters.
 Most embedded data management code is still “homegrown,” and when external forces drive an operating system or hardware change, data management code portability saves significant development time.
 This is especially important since increasingly, hardware’s lifespan is shorter than firmware’s.
 For database vendors, compatibility with the dozens of hardware designs, operating systems and compilers used in embedded systems provides a major marketing advantage.

-For real-time embedded systems, database code portability means more than the ability to compile and execute on different platforms: portability strategies also tie into performance.
+In terms of embedded systems, database code portability means more than the ability to compile and execute on different platforms: portability strategies also tie into performance.
 Software developed for a specific OS, hardware platform and compiler often performs poorly when moved to a new environment, and optimizations to remedy this are very time-consuming.
 Truly portable embedded systems data management code carries its optimization with it, requiring the absolute minimum adaptation to deliver the best performance in new environments.

 Using Standard C